Built Up Insulation Systems

-Many specifiers recommend a built up insulated roof and wall cladding system for complete thermal efficiency.
+Many specifiers recommend built up insulated roof and wall cladding systems for complete thermal efficiency.

 The cavity in the built up insulation system is created with either:

 - The Ashgrid Safe-Loc bar system in the first diagram or

 - The mini zed purlin as shown in the second diagram.

 Because of increases in the insulation thickness needed to achieve the current ‘U’ values for buildings, the Ashgrid Safe-Loc bar system is more able to deal with the increased cavity size.

 Two examples of U value/ insulation thickness are shown below.
 Other variations are available please contact our sales office for details.